ibm-cloud-docs/vpc/snapshots_vpc_faqs.md

 # FAQs for snapshots
 {: #snapshots-vpc-faqs}

 The following questions often arise about the Snapshot for VPC offering.
-If you have other questions you'd like to see answered here, provide feedback by using the **Open Issue** or **Edit Topic** links.
+If you have other questions you'd like to see answered here, provide feedback by using the **Open doc issue** or **Edit topic** links at the end of the topic.
 {: shortdesc}

 ## What is a snapshot?
 {: faq}
 {: #faq-snapshot-1}

-Snapshots are a point-in-time copy of your block storage boot or data volume.
+Snapshots are a point-in-time copy of your block storage boot or data volume that you manually create.
 To create a snapshot, the original volume must be attached to a running virtual server instance.
 The first snapshot is a full backup of the volume.
 Subsequent snapshots of the same volume record only the changes since the last snapshot.
-You can use a snapshot of a boot volume to provision an instance.
-If the snapshot was of a data volume, you can attach it to a virtual server instance.
-You can create a new volume from a snapshot (called _restoring_ a volume).
+You can access a snapshot of a boot volume and use it when provisioning a new instance.You can create a new volume from a snapshot (called _restoring_ a volume) and attach it to an instance.
 Snapshots are persistent; they have a lifecycle independent from the original volume.

+## What is a backup snapshot?
+{: faq}
+{: #faq-backup-snapshot}

+Backup snapshots, also called _backups_, are scheduled snapshots automatically-created by using the Backup for VPC service.
+For more information, see [Backup for VPC](/docs/vpc?topic=vpc-backup-service-about).

 ## What is a bootable snapshot?
 {: faq}